AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

 ### Fragment Reference (Nested Fragments) {#fragment-reference-nested-fragments}

-The Fragment Reference references one, or more, Content Fragments.
+The **Fragment Reference** and **Fragment Reference (UUID)** data types can reference one, or more, Content Fragments.
 This feature is of particular interest when retrieving content for use in your app, as it allows you to retrieve structured data with multiple layers.

 For example: